Overview

 Supported languages

 The MultilingualModel supports English and 13 other languages.
 The model relies on your STT model to report the language of the user's speech.
 To set the language to a fixed value, configure the STT model with a specific language.
+The language parameter accepts any format supported by LanguageCode.
 For example, to force the model to use Spanish:

 The model currently supports English, Spanish, French, German, Italian, Portuguese, Dutch, Chinese, Japanese, Korean, Indonesian, Turkish, Russian, and Hindi.